itaylor/mocha-ui-jest/readme.md

 })

 ```

 ## What's missing
 This is still using `expect` 1.20.x and doesn't yet have support for jest's mocking features.
-I'd also like to add a custom reporter that reports snapshot add
+I'd also like to add a custom reporter that reports snapshot and image snapshot creation.

+## Other gotcha's
+This requires Mocha 6, which is currently in pre-release.

 ## License: MIT